-1 The application process is described in a separate document found here: [add link to document when developed].
+2 The application process is described in a separate document found here: [add link to document when developed].

-• Proportionality: The Ministry avoids imposing unnecessary regulatory burdens on airlines while ensuring that applications for significant airline agreements receive the scrutiny they warrant.
+- Transparency and accountability: The Ministry ensures the rationale behind the assessment and advice to Minister to authorise or decline a cooperation agreement, as well as the airlines' roles, responsibilities, and obligations, are clearly defined, documented, and enforceable.
+This ensures the Ministry's trustworthiness and credibility. - Proportionality: The Ministry avoids imposing unnecessary regulatory burdens on airlines while ensuring that applications for significant cooperation agreements receive the scrutiny they warrant.
 This encourages airlines to enter agreements that increase overall economic welfare in New Zealand.